 Sponsored by Zebra Technologies

-New warehouse management system helps DLA track materials, ship them to the warfighter more efficiently
+New warehouse management system helps DLA track materials, ship them to warfighters more efficiently

 RFID, drones and automation are all helping the Defense Logistics Agency (DLA) unlock new capabilities in the realm of managing and moving DoD materials.

-Caldwell said Disposition Services is primarily focused on the RFID capabilities, particularly making them more user friendly.
-Because Disposition Services is in charge of disposal of Defense Department materials, tracking inventory as accurately as possible is important to ensure that everything marked for disposition is actually accounted for.
-That said, some of that property gets repurposed outside of the DoD, often by state and local governments.
-RFID helps ensure that property gets to where it’s going quickly and efficiently.
+Caldwell said Disposition Services is primarily focused on the barcode capabilities, particularly making them more user friendly.
+Because Disposition Services is in charge of disposal of Defense Department materials, tracking inventory as accurately as possible is important to ensure that everything marked for disposition can be accounted for.

-Meanwhile, Distribution — which focuses on getting materials to warfighters and other DoD personnel — is planning a pilot for automated inventory using RFID.
+Meanwhile, DLA Distribution, which focuses on getting materials to warfighters and other DoD personnel, is planning a pilot for automated inventory using radio frequency identification.
 Knight said that will involve using drones to pick up the RFID signals and verify quantity and locations.
-That’s particularly useful, Knight said, in situations where an item has to be temporarily moved, like a vehicle undergoing maintenance.
+The approach will be particularly useful in situations where an item has to be temporarily moved, like a vehicle undergoing maintenance, he said.

-In that way, DLA hopes to gather more information about its inventory while simultaneously reducing the manpower and time needed to achieve that.
+In that way, DLA hopes to gather more information about its inventory while simultaneously reducing the staff and time needed to manage its inventory logistics.

 Knight also hopes automation will make it easier for workers to pick and ship items.

-Caldwell said DLA’s deployment teams have come in to every facility to train them on the new warehouse management system, and ease them into a level of comfort with the new technologies.
-That increased confidence on the part of the workforce has also contributed to improved efficiencies.
+Caldwell said DLA’s deployment teams have come into every facility to train them on the new WMS and ease users into a level of comfort with the new technologies.
+That increased confidence on the part of the workforce has also contributed to improved efficiencies, he said.
 But that training is not always a quick or easy process.

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.